2waytoceo/Covid19Awareness/README.md

  </div>

 <h2 align="center">
-This repository has been a part of HackCLUB Rait
+This repository has been a part of 2Way Infotech Pvt Ltd
 <br/><br/

 ###  How to Start?